opencv/opencv/doc/js_tutorials/js_imgproc/js_histograms/js_histogram_backprojection/js_histogram_backprojection.markdown

 Goal
 ----

-In this chapter, we will learn about histogram backprojection.
+-   We will learn about histogram backprojection.

 Theory
 ------